-project's relevant impacts, including any provision for independent environmental auditing.
+Mitigation measures that are specifically related to matters of national environmental significance should be included in a separate section of the project's EM plan.
+It is a statutory requirement that that section should set out the framework for continuing management, mitigation and monitoring programs for the project's relevant impacts, including any provision for independent environmental auditing.
 It is also a statutory requirement that the plan should provide:

 - The name of the entity responsible for endorsing or approving each mitigation measure or monitoring program. - A consolidated list of mitigation measures proposed to be undertaken to prevent, minimise or compensate for the project's relevant impacts, including mitigation measures proposed to be taken by the state, a local government or the proponent. - Any proposed environmental management plans for matters of national environmental significance must include estimates of relevant impacts from the proposed action (e.g. habitat clearance, including estimates for individual listed species and ecological communities, where relevant) and include appropriate measures to avoid or minimise impacts on the matters protected by the controlling provisions for the project.
 Methodology of estimates must be explained and justified. - For any residual impacts that are of sufficient magnitude, the proponent must propose an offsets strategy to compensate for these impacts that are in accordance with the Commonwealth's most recent policy on offsets. - The proposed offsets strategy for EPBC protected matters must reflect the scale and intensity of the unavoidable impacts on each individual matter of national environmental significance.
-The proposed offsets strategy must provide steps for long-term conservation outcomes and demonstrate how these outcomes can be achieved. - Any areas used as offsets must be permanently protected and managed and appropriate surveying and assessment must be provided which verifies the suitability of the offset. - This part of the EIS should also provide information on other requirements set out in Schedule 4 of the Environment Protection and Biodiversity Conservation Regulations 2000 that have not been addressed in other sections of the EIS, such as details of the proponent's environmental record, including: - Any proceedings under a law of the Commonwealth or a state for the protection of the environment or the conservation and sustainable use of natural resources (an environmental law) against the proponent or the applicant for any permit under an environmental law for the project. - If the proponent is a corporation, details of the corporation's environmental policy and planning framework. - Information relating to the person's environmental record may also include any accreditations (for example ISO 14001), environmental awards, and other recognition for environmental performance.
+The proposed offsets strategy must provide steps for long-term conservation outcomes and demonstrate how these outcomes can be achieved.
+Consideration must be given to the offset policy available on the Department of Sustainability, Environment, Water, Population and Communities website at www.environment.gov.au. - Any areas used as offsets must be permanently protected and managed and appropriate surveying and assessment must be provided which verifies the suitability of the offset. - This part of the EIS should also provide information on other requirements set out in Schedule 4 of the Environment Protection and Biodiversity Conservation Regulations 2000 that have not been addressed in other sections of the EIS, such as details of the proponent's environmental record, including: - any proceedings under a law of the Commonwealth or a state for the protection of the environment or the conservation and sustainable use of natural resources (an environmental law) against the proponent or the applicant for any permit under an environmental law for the project - if the proponent is a corporation, details of the corporation's environmental policy and planning framework - any accreditations (for example ISO 14001), environmental awards, and other recognition for environmental performance.